Congrats, we serve your area!

 Sorry, we do not serve your area.
 If you believe this is an error please contact us.

 The holidays, a time for celebration by way of overindulgence in food and alcohol.
-I love this season and am first in line to partake in eating and a little drinking.
-I always intend to moderate and approach every situation with a calorie count and drink limit in mind.
-I often fail, it is easy to get caught up in the merriment and cheer.
-But, there are a few tricks that have worked, and they all involve my holiday BFF–water.
+We love this season and are first in line to partake in eating and a little drinking.
+We always intend to moderate and approach every situation with a calorie count and drink limit in mind.
+We often fail, it is easy to get caught up in the merriment and cheer.
+But, there are a few tricks that have worked, and they all involve our holiday BFF–water.

 Pro tip: take the detox up a notch with fruit infused water.
 Lemon and cucumber are excellent cleansers and can help aid in digestion while boosting your immune system.
 Berries provide anti-inflammatory antioxidants and mint can soothe an upset stomach.

 As the adage goes, everything in moderation.
 When you face a beautiful spread of holiday treats with an empty stomach, moderation is near impossible.
 Before getting in line for the endless buffet, drink a glass of water.
 It would be best if you had already downed half your body weight (you weigh 150lbs, drink 75 oz of water) before you even get to the party.
 Eat the pumpkin pie, have a turkey leg, just a little less of it and water can help you do that.

 Try alternating a glass of water between each alcoholic drink.
 This practice will reduce the number of calories you take in.
 Also, it may save you some public embarrassment by keeping you from getting tipsy.

 A robust immune system is important during the holidays as everyone, and their brother has a cold.
 You will be exposed to more people than usual, and most likely there will be handshakes and hugs.
 Water keeps your mucous membranes functioning.
 In turn, they catch the invaders that make you sick.
 If you do become ill, water can help to shorten your recovery time.